mpostol/OPC-UA-OOI/Networking/SemanticData/README_AMQPMapping.md

 > Not all fields are exposed in the library API of the AMQP stack.

 The `properties` section is used for a defined set of standard properties of the message.
 The properties section is part of the bare message; therefore, if retransmitted by an intermediary, it must remain unaltered.

+Field Name| Description|
+-|-|
+`message-id` | application message identifier - `message-id`, if set, uniquely identifies a message within the message system.
+The message producer is usually responsible for setting the `message-id` in such a way that it is assured to be globally unique.
+An intermediary may discard a message as a duplicate if the value of the `message-id` matches that of a previously received message sent to the same node.
+`user-id`| creating user id - The identity of the user responsible for producing the message.
+The client sets this value, and it may be authenticated by intermediaries.
+`to`| the address of the node the message is destined for `subject` | the subject of the message - a common field for summary information about the message content and purpose.
+`reply-to` | the node to send replies to - the address of the node to send replies to.
+`correlation-id` | application correlation identifier - this is a client-specific identifier that can be used to mark or identify messages between clients.
+`content-type` | MIME content type (see note below) `content-encoding` | MIME content type (see note below) `absolute-expiry-time` | the time when this message is considered expired - an absolute time when this message is considered to be expired.
+`creation-time` | the time when this message was created - an absolute time when this message was created.
+`group-id` | the group this message belongs to - identifies the group the message belongs to.
+`group-sequence` | the sequence-no of this message within its group - the relative position of this message within its group.
+`reply-to-group-id` | the group the reply message belongs to - this is a client-specific id that is used so that client can send replies to this message to a specific group.

+##### Notes

+>`content-type`:
+>
+>The [RFC-2046][RFC.HTTP] MIME type for the messages `application-data` section (body).
+As per [RFC-2046][RFC.HTTP] this can contain a charset parameter defining the character encoding used, e.g. `text/plain`; `charset=“utf-8`.
+>
+>For clarity, as per section 7.2.1 of [RFC-2616][RFC.HTTP], where the content type is unknown the `content-type` should not be set.
+This allows the recipient the opportunity to determine the actual type.
+Where the section is known to be truly opaque binary data, the `content-type` should be set to `application/octet-stream`.
+>
+>When using an `application-data` section with a section code other than data, `content-type` should not be set.

+>`content-encoding`:
+>
+>The `content-encoding` property is used as a modifier to the `content-type`.
+When present, its value indicates what additional content encodings have been applied to the `application-data`, and thus what decoding mechanisms need to be applied in order to obtain the media-type referenced by the `content-type` header field.
+>
+>`content-encoding` is primarily used to allow a document to be compressed without losing the identity of its underlying content type.
+>
+>`content-encoding` properties are to be interpreted as per section 3.5 of [RFC 2616][RFC.HTTP].
+Valid `content-encoding` properties are registered at [Hypertext Transfer Protocol (HTTP) Parameters][IANAHTTPPARAMS].
+>
+>The `content-encoding` must not be set when the `application-data` section is other than data.
+The binary representation of all other `application-data` section types is defined completely in terms of the AMQP type system.
+>
+>Implementations must not use the identity encoding.
+Instead, implementations should not set this property. implementations should not use the compress encoding, except as to remain compatible with messages originally sent with other protocols, e.g. HTTP or SMTP.
+>
+>Implementations should not specify multiple `content-encoding` values except as to be compatible with messages originally sent with other protocols, e.g. HTTP or SMTP.

 The `application-properties` section is a part of the bare message used for structured application data.
 Intermediaries can use the data within this structure for the purposes of filtering or routing.